gdelrioifc/PolyHAM/README.md

 # PolyHAM
-Supplementary material for the work entitled "Machine-learning classification of polypharmacologic human-targeted and antimicrobial chemical compounds" by Gabriel Del Rio and Carlos A. Brizuela
+Supplementary material for the work entitled "Machine-learning classification of polypharmacologic human-targeted and antimicrobial chemical compounds".

 This site contains 3 directories where you will find: